This post was written by Jenni Fielding who has two children and two dogs.

 One of the most important things when choosing a family dog is that the dog has a good temperament.
 Even the smallest dogs can be incredibly dangerous around children if they were to snap.

 A good indicator of a dog’s temperament is often its breed.
 Dogs which are known for being friendly, loving, easy-going include Labradors, bulldogs, beagles and bull terriers.
 Breeds which probably aren’t great for children include akitas, greyhounds, huskies and chihuahuas.
+Dogs are man’s best friend and they will protect you when you’re in danger, here’s a list of best dog breeds you can rely on for protection.

 You might think that smaller dogs are better for children, but that’s not usually the case.
 Small dogs can be incredibly fragile and easily hurt by an eager and well-meaning child.
 Just a fall from a sofa could be enough to break the legs of a teacup dog.
 Small dogs may also feel threatened by children, which can sometimes lead to them becoming aggressive.
 This is known as ‘small dog syndrome’.